 Julie Harrington, RD, Culinary Nutrition Consultant in Morristown, NJ is also a fan of this small but mighty tool.
 She uses it to make quick work of grating to add flavor and freshness to dishes like her Crepes with a Strawberry Lemon Ricotta Filling and Broccoli & Cauliflower Salad.

-Chef Julie Andrews, MS, RD, CD in Madison, WI can’t live without her spiralizer.
+Chef Julie Andrews, RD in Madison, WI, can’t live without her Spiralizer.
 This gadget is useful for turning veggies — from zucchini to beets — into noodle-like strands.
 Though I typically use it to create a stand-in for pasta, she shows you how to create Crispy Beet and Sweet Potato Fries, a vibrant, nutrition-packed, and lighter take on traditional curly fries.
 I think even picky eaters (read: kids) will try this colorful creation.

 All of my foodie friends swear by this small countertop appliance — even those living in New York City apartments with tight kitchens.
 Sara Hass, RDN, Culinary Nutritionist in Chicago, IL could not agree more.
 “I would love to say I could mix everything by hand all of the time, but time won’t allow for that.
 Not when I work from home while managing my little sous chef!
 My stand mixer makes my life easier and cooking and baking more efficient,” she says.
 Trust her and try using this timesaving tool in her lightened up baked goodies like Toasted Coconut Cupcakes, Super Easy Graham Cracker Pancakes, and Banana Coconut Bundt Cake.